Install once. Your AI finds the best tool for every task.

 • · After a run, it leaves a short report — so your next check, and everyone else's, gets sharper.

-• · Browse the Index any time, or score a specific tool.
+• · Browse the Index any time, or add a tool.

 Privacy by default